Frederick Lawton (judge): Court of Appeal

-Lawton was influential in advocating for sentencing guidelines and for the expanded use of non-custodial sentences.
+Lawton was influential in advocating sentencing guidelines and the expanded use of non-custodial sentences.
 He was a member of the Criminal Law Revision Committee from 1959 to 1985, and its chairman from 1977.
 On his appointment as chair, the barrister Louis Blom-Cooper described him as "the most knowledgeable and robust exponent of the criminal justice system as an effective instrument of social control".